phoenixbyrd/Termux_XFCE/README.md

 Several aliases are provided to simplify launching applications:

 ### Termux XFCE:
+- `prun`: Execute commands from the Debian proot environment directly in the Termux terminal without entering the proot shell.
 - `zrun`: Launch applications in Debian proot with hardware acceleration.
 - `zrunhud`: Launch applications with hardware acceleration and FPS HUD.
-- `hud`: Display FPS HUD for games in Termux.

 ### Debian Proot:
-- `zink`: Launch applications with hardware acceleration.
-- `hud`: Display FPS HUD.

-To enter the Debian proot environment, use the `debian` command.
-From there, you can install additional software using `apt`.
+`debian` To enter the Debian proot environment, from there, you can install additional software using `sudo apt`.

-## Additional Scripts
+## Additional Utilities

-- `prun`: Execute commands from the Debian proot environment directly in the Termux terminal without entering the proot shell.
 - `cp2menu`: Copy `.desktop` files from Debian proot to the Termux XFCE menu for easy access.
+- `app-installer`: Easy to use GUI app to manage installing additional apps not available in Termux or Debian repositories.

 ## Troubleshooting